 One of Google Chrome’s core values is to provide high-end security to support digital well-being for its users.
 The company has always been in the news rolling out new tools and features that make lives easy for everyone, from towering corporations to individual users.
 Security is a top priority for Google since day one.

 Google encourages “HTTPS everywhere” on the web.
-Thus, Google has officially roll-out version 68 of Chrome web browser today, which shows ‘Not secure’ warning label near the small (i) icon in Omnibox of the web address bar for all HTTP URLs, as seen image below:
+Thus, Google has officially roll-out version 68 of Chrome web browser today, which shows ‘Not secure’ warning label near the small (i) icon in Omnibox of the web address bar for all HTTP URLs, as the seen image below:

 And, it is all set to get better.
-Starting in October 2018 with the release of Chrome (70), Google plans to mark HTTP websites as red ‘Not secure’ warning with a red-triangle icon with a white exclamation mark next to site address instead of the small (i) button near the “Not secure” notification, when user enters data on an HTTP page.
+Starting in October 2018 with the release of Chrome (70), Google plans to mark HTTP websites as red ‘Not secure’ warning with a red-triangle icon with a white exclamation mark next to the site address instead of the small (i) button near the “Not secure” notification, when a user enters data on an HTTP page.

 All of this leads to one conclusion.
 There is no more escaping the need to have HTTPS on the online business website.

 The problem with HTTP websites is that it gives hackers the loophole to manipulate the information exchanged between a web browser and a web server before it reaches the intended recipient.